MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 created explorers that can be used to view storage nodes when considering who to stake with.
 Staking ensures that the ultimate governance of Walrus, directly in terms of storage nodes, and indirectly in terms of parameters and software they chose, rests with WAL Token holders.

+Under the hood and over the next months we will be testing many aspects of epoch changes and storage node committee changes: better shard allocation mechanisms upon changes or storage node stake; efficient ways to sync state between storage nodes; as well as better ways for storage nodes to follow Sui event streams.